Learn to Swim

 About the Classes

-Toddlers: 1 1/2 - 5 Years Old
+Toddler Classes: 1 1/2 to 5 Years Old

 Teach your tot to be ready to learn to swim!
 In this class, we'll get your tot used to the water, with the help of one of our Aquatic Specialists.
-Parents help their kids get familiar with the water, become comfortable floating on front and back, and be able to control their breath by blowing bubbles or submerging under water.
+Parents or guardians help their kids get familiar with the water, become comfortable floating on front and back, and be able to control their breath by blowing bubbles or submerging under water.

-Children: 6 – 17 Years Old
+Children Classes: 6 – 17 Years Old

-Learn how to swim with the help of our trained aquatics professionals.
-Learn basic level swimming and safety skills including the development of breath control, floating, gliding, kicking on front and back, rotary breathing, arm strokes on front and back, safety skills, and entries and exits.
 Adults must be at the beginner level in order to participate in Learn to Swim classes.
+A water test will be conducted on the first day of class to determine eligibility.
+Adults learn basic level swimming and safety skills including the development of breath control, floating, gliding, kicking on front and back, rotary breathing, arm strokes on front and back, safety skills, and entries and exits.
+Swimmers who are absent from two consecutive classes will be dropped.